JimmyZiqiangCheng/project-awesome/README.md

 ## Questions:
 - productsTable: useSelector(selectProducts) -> productsAdapter -> createEntityAdapter
 - productsTableHead: iconButton -> aria-owns/aria-haspopup
-- the use of interface with typescript
+- the use of interface with typescript (for example, tablecellprops and withrouter)